What is AES?

 How deep can the AES and Enviro-Septic® Systems be buried?

 Usually the limiting factor on how deep an AES or Enviro-Septic® System can be buried is the depth to the seasonal high water table or some other restrictive feature.
-If this is not something that poses a problem for you, then the system should not be buried more than 10 ft. deep.
+If this is not something that poses a problem for you, then the system should not be buried more than 72" maximum depth.
 It is required that any system with more than 18″ of cover be vented.

 Can I drive over the AES Enviro-Septic® treatment field?